Skip to content

 When to choose LazySizes

-Choose LazySizes when your primary concern is SEO.
+Choose LazySizes when your primary concern is best practices and SEO.
 Its audit data shows consistent strength in these areas across the sampled sites.

 How this comparison was built